nextcloud/documentation/admin_manual/installation/php_configuration.rst

 * PHP module zip
 * PHP module zlib

-Database connectors (pick the one for your database:)
+Database connectors (pick the one for your database):

 * PHP module pdo_sqlite (>= 3, usually not recommended for performance reasons)
 * PHP module pdo_mysql (MySQL/MariaDB)